iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.8.2/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 4 reviews"/>
 </p>

+> Up to a few days ago this was near perfect.
+I used it everywhere.
+For some reason this weekend it fails to launch on my S7 Samsung mobile.
+I have uninstalled, restarted, reinstalled, but still it fails to launch.
+Something is now incompatible.
+I hope it's fixed asap.
+UPDATE The problem is now fixed.
+Thanks for the support.<br> :date: __2021-03-11 10:20:44__

+> Does its job.
+No issues really.
+First check in takes a little time, then its quite smooth going.<br> :date: __2021-03-10 08:34:42__

+> works fine for me, but will it ever include a 'checkout' function similar to the NSW version?<br> :date: __2021-03-07 06:58:44__

 > App worked fine on my Moto G5 Android (8.1.0) until a week or so ago, since when it won't even open.
 I have just downloaded the latest version - no change.
 Please fix whatever you did to break it EDIT: following update 1.8.2, the app now opens and functions as before.
 Thanks for taking action, as the 'solution' provided to many people below was really not acceptable in 2021<br> :date: __2021-03-03 06:26:53__